suryaprabhakar414/PALM/README.md

 * ResNets are easy to optimize, but the “plain” networks (that simply stack layers) shows higher training error when the depth increases.
 * ResNets can easily gain accuracy from greatly increased depth, producing results which are better than previous networks.

-In this project i have used ResNet-50 which contains 50 parameter layers.
+In this project I have used ResNet-50 which contains 50 parameter layers.